willkoehler/clintonville_greenways/_posts/2022-02-20-shared-use-paths-connect-neighborhoods-throughout-columbus.md

 The neighborhoods are safer because there are more "eyes on the street".
-More people that live in the neighborhood are out and about and are more likely to see and report suspcicious activity.
+More people that live in the neighborhood are out and about and are more likely to see and report suspicious activity.
 The neighborhoods are more desireable because people have more options to move safely around their community.
 They have more "random encounters" with other people, resulting in increased feelings of belonging and wellbeing.